West Philadelphia: Public schools

 The area's public schools are operated by the School District of Philadelphia.

 West Philadelphia High School was one of the biggest and most diverse schools in state when it was opened in 1911.
 The students of "West" were the children of middle-class black people, as well as of Irish, Jewish, Polish and other immigrant groups.

 Other high schools include University City High School; William L. Sayre High School, formerly Sayre Middle School; Robert E. Lamberton High School; Mastery Charter Shoemaker Campus, formerly William Shoemaker Middle School; and Overbrook High School.

 Elementary schools include Morton McMichael Elementary School and Lea Elementary School.
 Harrity Elementary School is a district-owned school operated by Mastery Charter Schools.

 Private schools

 Blocks away from "West" were the West Philadelphia Catholic High Schools for Girls at 46th Street and Boys at 48th Street, now consolidated into West Catholic Preparatory High School in the building at 46th Street.
 St. Thomas More High School for Boys at 47th and Wyalusing Avenue was closed in 1975 and now houses the Sr Clara Muhammad School.

 Colleges and universities

-West Philadelphia is the home to several universities, including the University of Pennsylvania, Drexel University, the University of the Sciences in Philadelphia, and Saint Joseph's University.
+West Philadelphia is the home to several universities, including the University of Pennsylvania, Drexel University, and Saint Joseph's University.
+Another university in the neighborhood, the University of the Sciences in Philadelphia, was merged into Saint Joseph's in 2022.